What is Available Fault Current?

 Let’s take an example to understand how to calculate available fault current.

 For that we consider a three-phase system having 480V line-line voltage.
-And conductor constant C for this system is 13923.
+And the conductor constant C for this system is 13900.

-The available fault current at a secondary winding of utility transformer is 35000A and length of service entrance conductor is 100ft.
+The available fault current at a secondary winding of the utility transformer is 35000A, and the length of the service entrance conductor is 100ft.

 L = 100ft